USEPA/standardizedinventories/README.md

 [Flow-By-Facility](./format%20specs/FlowByFacility.md): Each row represents the total amount of release or waste of a single type in a given year from the given facility.

-[Flow-By-SCC](./format%20specs/FlowBySCC.md): Each row represents the total amount of release or waste of a single type in a given year from the given facility for each source classification code (SCC).

 [Facility](./format%20specs/Facility.md): Each row represents a unique facility in a given inventory and given year

 [Flow](./format%20specs/Flow.md):  Each row represents a unique flow (substance or waste) in a given inventory and given year